Quantum decay of magnons in the unfrustrated honeycomb Heisenberg model: Model and Methods

 where $S_{\vec{k}}^z(\tau)$ is the Fourier-transformed spin state at imaginary time $\tau$

 Comparing the SSE sequence to a continuous time formulation, imaginary times $\tau$ can be connected to the position $l$ of an operator in the sequence $S_\mathcal{L}$ \cite{Sandvik1992, Dorneich2001, Michel2007}.
 This allows to assign an imaginary time to every operator and either measure $S_i(\tau)$ directly or transform the observable to the space of Matsubara frequencies \cite{Lohoefer2015, Lohoefer_Phd, Humeniuk_Phd}.

-But in this work we choose a different approach mentioned in Ref.\,\cite{Sandvik2019}, where the imaginary time axis is cut into $m$ regular time-slices of size $\Delta_\tau = \beta/m$.
-In this case the SSE approach outlined above is altered by expanding every slice $e^{-\Delta_\tau \mathcal{H}}$ individually.
+The latter is frequently used in the literature, and we have also implemented this method to calculate observables.
+However, it turned out that the following method offers greater accuracy with less computational effort.
+We choose the approach mentioned in Ref.\,\cite{Sandvik2019}, where the imaginary time axis is cut into $m$ regular time-slices of size $\Delta_\tau = \beta/m$.
+This requires neither a probabilistic assignment of imaginary times to operators in the sequence nor a binning of measured values.
+Here, the SSE approach outlined above is altered by expanding every slice $e^{-\Delta_\tau \mathcal{H}}$ individually.
 The partition function is then given by

 In each time-slice $s$ the diagonal updates are carried out independently of the other slices with an individual number of operators per time-slice $n_s$.
 The off-diagonal update is still carried out over the whole sequence since it does not alter the weight $\pi(\beta, \omega)$ of a configuration and preserves the periodicity of the trace.
 The state between the slice $s$ and $s+1$ is then assigned to the imaginary time $\tau = s \cdot \Delta_\tau$ and each of these states is constantly measured during the simulation.